 When looking around for an option to make life easier, I stumbled upon Personal Capital.
 They have a free tool that was designed to make you more knowledgeable about the overall picture of your money.

 (note: that is an affiliate link, but it’s a free tool I use and love and really wanted to share.
-For more information on affiliate links, see this disclaimer.)
+For more information on affiliate links, see how we make money.)

 I signed up for an account, connected all of our bank, investment, retirement, and mortgage accounts, as well as our credit cards.
 It was simple, other than the fact I had to track down all of the passwords I’d forgotten.
 It’s amazing how quickly you can amass so many accounts.